BellumGalaxy/BG-IW/README.md

 ## What it is?
 The Bellum Galaxy Interplanetary Weapon is the ULTIMATE EDUCATIONAL AND INCLUSIVE TOOL!
-A different way to learn.
-I, Barba, have been in web3 for about 6 months(01/2024) and until today I've always found courses that teach how to build a protocol or YouTube classes that teach how to interact with protocol A or protocol B on mainnet.
-But, until today, I've never seen an initiative that teaches What is, How it Works, and How it is built in practice.
+I, Barba, have been in web3 for about six months(01/2024), and until today, I have found courses that teach how to build a protocol or YouTube classes that teach how to interact with protocol A or protocol B on mainnet.
+But, until today, I've never seen an initiative that teaches What it is, How it Works, and How to build in practice.

 So BG-IW will be built to do this.
-To integrate building, interacting, and onboarding everyone who wants to learn about the ecosystem without costing any money to those who want to learn.
+To bring together development and interaction to onboard everyone who wants to learn about the ecosystem without costing any money to those who want to learn.

 ### *<drama.moment>* With all my A HUNDRED EIGHT THREE days of experience, I reached the following opinion...*</drama.moment>*
 - For those who want to be developers, would be nice if they build something that is used daily on the web3 ecosystem, and not just build, but learn how it works and what is the purpose of that.